sut-ai/notes/notebooks/10_bayesian_networks_sampling/index.md

 several approximation methods for this problem, of which we will discuss the ones based on randomized sampling.
 The rest of the note is layed out as follows:
-- We give intuition about the basic idea behind sampling, and why it is an attractive solution concept.
+- We give intuition about the basic idea behind sampling.
 - We describe the building block of every sampling algorithm, namely, sampling from a given distribution.
-- We explain four standard methods of sampling in Bayes' Nets, stating their pros and cons.
+- We explain four standard methods of sampling in Bayes' Nets.

 # Basic Idea